nogibjj/int6_miniproject11/README.md

 │   ├── __init__.py
 │   ├── __pycache__
 │   └── lib.py
+├── run_job.py
 ├── requirements.txt
-├── nutrition_analysis.md
-├── spark-warehouse
 └── test_main.py
 ```
-This repo contains work for mini-project 10.
-It sets up an environment on codespaces and uses Github Actions to run a Makefile for the following: `make install`, `make test`, `make format`, `make lint`.
+This repo contains work for mini-project 11.
+It sets up an environment on codespaces and uses Github Actions to run a Makefile for the following: `make install`, `make format`, `make lint`, `make test`, and `make job` .
 The dataset was sourced from the [fivethirtyeight github](https://github.com/fivethirtyeight/data/blob/master/nutrition-studies/raw_anonymized_data.csv) and details individuals' health and nutrition information.

 Some important components: